hov1417/picotcpls/README.md

       stream)
   * An optional on/off Failover mechanism: a kind of automatic connection migration in case of network failure.
-Can make TCPLS's session resist middlebox interference such as blackholing the network or sending a spurious TCP RST, or a phone losing its Wi-Fi ...
+Can make TCPLS's session resist middlebox interference such as blackholing the packets or sending a spurious TCP RST, or a phone losing its Wi-Fi ...
   * Authenticated connection closing